Blog June 02, 2021 |

 It’s the underlying database structure of a customer data platform that will shape the agility, scale, and scope of your brand’s CDP initiative.
 In turn, this will dictate how much return on investment you’re able to realize from the CDP in the near and long term.

-There are three types of distinct database architectures offered in customer data platforms today that businesses should investigate carefully before buying one.
+There are three distinct database architectures offered in customer data platforms today that businesses should carefully investigate before purchasing one.

 #1: Relational Database